BugSplat-Git/BugSplat-macOS/README.md

 We have provided BugsplatTester as a sample application for you to test BugSplat.
 The quickest way to test BugSplat is to do the following:

-1. Open the xcworkspace file.
+1. Open the BugsplatTester.xcworkspace file.
 Edit the current scheme and uncheck "Debug executable" in the Run section, close the scheme editor and run the application.

 2. Click the "crash" button when prompted.